 To help you understand your surgical and hospital experience, we've developed a total joint replacement surgery class to give you information about your surgery and recovery.
-We currently have in-person and virtual options.
-For the in-person option, a hospital team member will give you more information.
-For the virtual option, go to BayCare.org/VirtualJointClass.
+Your hospital care team will discuss class options for you to make sure that you're prepared for surgery.